Backs-ash/RadarBasedAvaPredict/README.md

 ### Optical Properties of Ice

 - Ice's optical properties are described by the complex refractive index ``(m = n + ik)``, where n describes refraction, and k describes absorption (absorption coefficient).
-- Table 1 provides values of k for ice at common lidar system wavelengths.
 - Understanding the sensitivity of light transmission and absorption to snow grain size and liquid water content is crucial for assessing laser interaction with the snow surface.

 ### Noise Removal in Snowy Conditions